-- 119 Acoustic emission was recorded during deformation of each sample in order to characterise the seismic - 120 behaviour under different conditions.
-Experiments using oven-dried samples, under both high and low - strain rates (1x10-5 s-1 & 4x10-6 s-1 respectively), produced spectra with dominant frequencies in the - ranges 100 kHz to 150 kHz, and bimodal split across peaks at 150kHz and 600kHz.
-These are qualitatively - 123 very similar to the spectral features of volcanic LP, tremor, and hybrid type signals (Figure 2).
-Fracture - 124 propagation in competent, high cohesion rocks^{33,38-40} is usually dominated by broad spectrum, short - duration (10-5 s) events with spectral similarity to classic tectonic and volcano-tectonic (VT) seismic - signatures (spectra covering the 200-800 kHz band and durations of $<10^{-5}$ s, e.g. Fig 2a), as reported - from deformation of basalt^{33,34,41}.
-It is therefore notable that the NYT is almost completely dominated by - activity in the low frequency (0-350 kHz) band, with durations into 10^{-4} and 10^{-3} s.
-Moreover, whilst LP - data has been postulated to rely on fluid movement driving conduit/crack resonance to generate a - 130 lower frequency harmonic^{5,42}, here the samples are dry and so this generation mechanism is not - 131 available.
+Acoustic emission was recorded during deformation of each sample in order to characterise the seismic behaviour under different conditions.
+Experiments using oven-dried samples, under both high and low strain rates (1x10-5 s-1 & 4x10-6 s-1 respectively), produced spectra with dominant frequencies in the ranges 100 kHz to 150 kHz, and bimodal split across peaks at 150kHz and 600kHz.
+These are qualitatively very similar to the spectral features of volcanic LP, tremor, and hybrid type signals (Figure 2).
+Fracture propagation in competent, high cohesion rocks33,38-40 is usually dominated by broad spectrum, short duration (10-5 s) events with spectral similarity to classic tectonic and volcano-tectonic (VT) seismic signatures (spectra covering the 200-800 kHz band and durations of <10-5 s, e.g. Fig 2a), as reported from deformation of basalt.
+It is therefore notable that the NYT is almost completely dominated by activity in the low frequency (0-350 kHz) band, with durations into 10-4 and 10-3 s.
+Moreover, whilst LP data has been postulated to rely on fluid movement driving conduit/crack resonance to generate a lower frequency harmonic, here the samples are dry and so this generation mechanism is not available.

-133 Figure 2 - Event representations of typical natural volcanic events4 and typical experimental events recorded in this work, representing a long period (LP), b hybrid and c volcano tectonic (VT) style seismicity.
-Each event shows the vertical component of the velocity seismogram (or voltage for the experimental equivalent, which is proportional to magnitude of compression), Fourier spectrogram, and

-137 normalized Fourier transform.
+Figure 2 - Event representations of typical natural volcanic events and typical experimental events recorded in this work, representing a long period (LP), b hybrid and c volcano tectonic (VT) style seismicity.
+Each event shows the vertical component of the velocity seismogram (or voltage for the experimental equivalent, which is proportional to magnitude of compression), Fourier spectrogram, and normalized Fourier transform.

-- 139 The different event types have particular spectral characters; The LP/ tremor-like events (Fig 2a) show - 140 peak amplitudes at between 50 and 150 kHz with narrow spectra containing little signal above 400 kHz. - 141 These signals can have durations exceeding 1×10^{-3} s.
-Hybrid events (Figure 1b) have a broad-band - 142 initial response, between 50 and 700 kHz, which gradually and sequentially loses the higher frequency - 143 components until the signal dies out completely, after approximately 1×10^{-4} s.
-The -VT-like events - 144 (Figure 2c) have a broad band emission across the sensor range (50 kHz 800 kHz), although often with - an emphasised peak amplitude between 400-700 kHz.
-They have durations in the realm of 1×10^{-5} s. - 146 Note that real field events can look more complex in detail, often due to wave scattering at - 147 heterogeneous edifice structures.
+131 132 The different event types have particular spectral characters; The LP/ tremor-like events (Fig 2a) show 133 peak amplitudes at between 50 and 150 kHz with narrow spectra containing little signal above 400 kHz 134 These signals can have durations exceeding $1 \times 10^{-3}$ s.
+Hybrid events (Figure 1b) have a broad-band 135 initial response, between 50 and 700 kHz, which gradually and sequentially loses the higher frequency 136 components until the signal dies out completely, after approximately $1 \times 10^{-4}$ s.
+The VT-like events 137 (Figure 2c) have a broad band emission across the sensor range (50 kHz - 800 kHz), although often with 138 an emphasised peak amplitude between 400-700 kHz.
+They have durations in the realm of $1 \times 10^{-5}$ s.
+139 Note that real field events can look more complex in detail, often due to wave scattering at 140 heterogeneous edifice structures.

-148 Strain-rate dependent emission character
+Strain-rate dependent emission character

-- 149 We explore the low frequency dominance in these experiments using average peak FFT, extracted from - 150 the continuously logged 10 MHz data stream (Figure 3).
-High strain rate experiments have a different AE - 151 behaviour to slow strain rate conditions.
-The brittle failure at high strain rates is accompanied by - accelerating AE (Figure 3a), including VT, LP and hybrid-like signals.
-This continues throughout the ~10 - 153 minute window as the differential stress climbs from zero, through the elastic-deformation phase, to - 154 the peak strength of the material.
-However, after the sample passes its peak strength and deformation - 155 goes into strain-weakening behaviour the AE stops.
-We interpret this as a localisation of deformation - along the coherent fracture planes which have formed, lubricated by gouge.
+We explore the low frequency dominance in these experiments using average peak FFT, extracted from the continuously logged 10 MHz data stream (Figure 3).
+High strain rate experiments have a different AE behaviour to slow strain rate conditions.
+The brittle failure at high strain rates is accompanied by accelerating AE (Figure 3a), including VT, LP and hybrid-like signals.
+This continues throughout the ~10 minute window as the differential stress climbs from zero, through the elastic-deformation phase, to the peak strength of the material.
+However, after the sample passes its peak strength and deformation goes into strain-weakening behaviour the AE stops.
+We interpret this as a localisation of deformation along the coherent fracture planes which have formed, lubricated by gouge.

-158 Figure 3 - Differential stress and moving average peak FFT frequency through time for 4 of the 12 AE scales.
+Figure 3 - Differential stress and moving average peak FFT frequency through time for 4 of the 12 AE channels in a high strain rate and b low strain rate experimental conditions.
+Note different horizontal scales.
 High strain rate experiments show accelerating AE until brittle failure of the sample.
-Low strain
+Low strain rate experiments show continuous activity throughout deformation.